Best Anonymous Web Surfing Tools: Incognito Mode VS Proxy Servers VS VPN VS Anonymous Private BrowsersReading Time: 5 minutes

 Benefits of VPNs

-Virtual Private Networks are great for elevating your security.
-They can grant you privacy benefits where other solutions like proxies fall short.
+Virtual Private Networks are great for elevating your security and anonymity.
+They can grant you privacy benefits where other anonymous browsing tools like proxies fall short.
 VPNs are handy when working remotely or traveling since they help you connect to public WiFi without compromising your personal information.
 VPNs also allow you to access work or home network while you’re away to look like you’re connecting through it.
 It’s a strong layer of security that impedes malefactors and bots from accessing your personal data.

 Drawbacks of VPN

 Another thing to keep in mind is that not all VPNs are created equal.
-It takes time and experience to find a VPN service that actually doesn’t keep a log of your online activities and provides good encryption strength and connection speeds.
+It takes time and experience to find a VPN service that actually doesn’t log your online activities and provides good encryption and connection speeds.

 Anonymous browsing tools such as Private Browser route users’ internet traffic through their network to protect and anonymize the information.
 Various browsers use various methods.
-For instance, Private Browser routes users’ traffic via VPN servers + add extra layers of encryption.
+For instance, Private Browser is a safe proxy browser – it routes users’ traffic via VPN servers + add extra layers of encryption.
 Another popular browser, TOR applies the “onion” method of bouncing traffic through a number of their nodes.

 Benefits of Anonymous Private Browsers